Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Update-AzureRmSqlManagedInstance.md

 ```

 ### -Tag
-The tags to associate with the Managed instance.```yaml
+The tags to associate with the Managed instance.
 Type: Hashtable
 Parameter Sets: (All)
 Aliases: Tags